adam-alfraih/monster-battle/README.md

 On the click of a button, two random cards are chosen from each deck.
 The team with the highest HP from the selected card wins the round.
 The winner keeps the two cards in a b_deck.

 Whichever winner collects the most cards wins the game.
-The score and state of the game is saved in local storage and persists even if the user refreshes or closes the browser.
+The score and state of the game is saved in your local storage and persists even if the user refreshes or closes the browser.

 ## Notes
 -   This project was intentionally written so that it was readable without comments.
--   If given more time, I would have rendered the b_deck array length on the screen as a card, implemented the card editing feature, as well as the "pick your team" feature.
+-   If given more time, I would have rendered the b_deck array.length on the screen as a card, implemented the card editing feature, as well as the "pick your team" feature.
 Considering the timeline, I descoped the project and prioritised the features that are currently implemented.
--   This project was intentionally written so that it was readable without comments.

 ## Getting Started